Short Beach and Trailhead / Access Near Oceanside, Three Capes Tour

 Scenic and serene Short Beach lurks between the tiny village of Oceanside and the well known Cape Meares, with its lighthouse and other oddball features.
 Along what is called Meares Loop Road, which is what the Three Capes Tour is called at this point, there's a tiny mile marker designating MP 4, and then Radar Road (so named because it did indeed have a radar station there once).
 It’s here where you’ll find Short Beach and its rather adorable little blob of a seastack sitting at the tideline.

 From the road, the place looks a bit like Neskowin to the south.

-There’s a handful of parking spaces available by the side of the road, and then a mean-spirited, leg cramp-inducing set of steps descending down, called something like “Stairway of a Thousand Steps.”
+There’s a handful of parking spaces available by the side of the road, and then a mean-spirited, leg cramp-inducing set of steps descending down, on what is called the “Stairway of a Thousand Steps.”
+It's technically not a trail - but a long, long stairway.
 But it’s better than the alternative, which was a slippery path down to this clandestine beach which resulted in so many head injuries and other ailments locals pooled their resources and built this structure.